Special points on intersections of hypersurfaces

-\begin{remark} Note that the colors above indicate the source of the ultimate bound on $\mch(r)$.
-The row is: \begin{itemize} \item Green if the bound comes from the level $\ell$ of versality, and \item Yellow if the bound is due to the minimal degree $f_0^\ell(1,\dots,1)+2$ needed to guarantee density. \end{itemize} Even minor improvements on estimates of $\RD(n)$ would lead to better estimates in the former case, while the latter are less sensitive to sharpenings.
-For example, our estimate $\mch(7) \leq 75$ follows even from Brauer's bound \eqref{eqn:brauer}, by way of computing $f_0^{43}(1,\dots,1) \leq 73$ armed only with $\mch(5) \leq 25$, and is thus insensitive to Hilbert's substantial improvement to $\mch(5) \leq 9$. \end{remark}
+\begin{remark} The colors in Table \ref{table:improvements-of-rd} indicate the source of the ultimate bound on $\mch(r)$.
+The row is: \begin{itemize} \item Green if the bound comes from the level $\ell$ of versality, and \item Yellow if the bound is due to the degree $f_0^\ell(1,\dots,1)+1$ needed to guarantee density. \end{itemize} In the first case, any improvement on estimates of $\RD(n)$ that would allow us to reduce $\ell$ would directly give rise to the bound in $\mch(r)$ according to this method: if, in the future, we learned that $\RD(210) \leq 202$, then we would also deduce the improved bound $\mch(8) \leq 210$.
+On the other hand, our estimate $\mch(7) \leq 75$ established here follows even from Brauer's bound \eqref{eqn:brauer}, since we can show